appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 <dd>

 Controls the visibility of the **Download** button in the table header.
 When enabled, users can download the table data as a `.csv` file or `Excel` file by clicking on the button.

+For more information on how to download table data in manageable chunks, see [Download Table Data](/build-apps/how-to-guides/download-table-data).

 </dd>

 #### Allow column freeze `boolean`